tsheporamantso/Portfolio/README.md

 # 📖 [Personal Portfolio] <a name="about-project"></a>

-This project is about Microverse Linters configuration and ensuring that all linters checks pass, and also add & display a simple HTML text and basic CSS styling.
+This project is about my personal portfolio based on figma design provided by Microverse.

-**[Personal Portfolio]** is a simple massage for linter practice
+**[Personal Portfolio]** is a mobile version personal portfolio with a synopsis about myself and projects worked on.

 ## 🛠 Built With <a name="built-with"></a>